Seth Brady Tucker, PhD

 Seth Brady Tucker is a poet and fiction writer originally from Lander, Wyoming.
 His first book won the 2011 Elixir Press Editor’s Poetry Prize (Mormon Boy

-) and was published in 2014.
+, 2014) and went on to win the Eric Hoffer Book Award in 2015.
 He has led poetry and fiction workshops for graduate and undergraduate students alike, and is currently a teaching Assistant Professor at the Colorado School of Mines.
 Seth is also the founder and co-director of the Seaside Writers’ Conference

 (which takes place annually in May), and volunteers his time teaching veterans and veteran caretakers through the Wounded Warrior Project, and inmates through the prison literacy program, Words Beyond Bars.
 Seth has been an editor for a number of different literary journals, and is currently an assistant editor at the Tupelo Quarterly Review